wikimedia/jsdoc-wmf-theme/README.md

 # jsdoc-wmf-theme

-A theme for JSDoc 3 conforming to the Wikimedia style guide.
+A theme for JSDoc 3 conforming to the Wikimedia Design Style Guide.
 Forked from the default template for JSDoc 3, which uses
 [the Taffy Database library](http://taffydb.com/) and the [Underscore Template library](http://underscorejs.org/).